TheHolderCollective/MetatraderSharp/README.md

 ## MetatraderSharp

-MetatraderSharp is wrapper library developed to simplify the use of the MTsocketAPI.
+MetatraderSharp is wrapper library which aims to simplify the use of the MTsocketAPI.

+## Project Status

+[05/06/2026] - Still under development.

 ## Usage Requirements
 Successful usuage of the MeratraderSharp library requires: